danielweinmann/tangueros_old/README.md

     git clone git@github.com:softa/bootstrap-31.git cool_name_of_my_new_project

   Then you'll need to replace the Bootstrap application name for your app name.
   And then just change the origin ref in .git/config and push it to your new repo.
+  You still need to rename the Bootstrap31 app name manually in all source files where it appears, we'll automated this soon.

 ## Features